brooth/jeta-site/mysite/home/markdown/event-bus.md

     public interface EvenMetaFilter extends Filter {}

 `$m` is replaced with the master class, that uses this filter.
-So, if the master doesn't have `THE_NUMBER` field, it will fail during compilation.
+So if the master doesn't have `THE_NUMBER` field, it will fail during compilation.
 You can also use `$e` to get access to the message instance.

 ### MetaHelper